 Teachers Talk: Zombie Collaboration

-Reflection Questions: How can you use the online space to enhance student creativity and interaction?
+Reflection Questions: How can using the online space help students be more willing and eager to participate?

 Teachers Talk: Collaboration

 Jamboard was great because it's like this giant open space.
 Kids just click a spot and start typing.
 I've had infographics that students collaborate on, and when it's an online tool, you can have several different contributors to the same thing.
 And they don't have to all contribute right now, today, but they can get to it later on this afternoon.
 So you do your stuff now and I'll go and do my stuff later.
 Then we can come back together and revise together.

 Online interactions have the additional advantage of keeping students focused and constructive.

 Collaboration is generally better online than it is in person.
 It’s a more productive use of time, because you have a goal you are trying to accomplish, and you’re focused on it.
 When we’re in person, I have to tell you about how I got a ticket on the way here, or we’re chatting over lunch.
 I probably wouldn’t tell you those things if we were working together on a Google Doc.
 Right now, I’m helping to write a toolkit for struggling readers for the state.
 We’ve basically just got the document, and we’re making changes, but we’re not having random conversations.
 The students are the same way.
 They are more focused on the specific task when they’re collaborating online.

 Online feedback often works the same way, but I have to teach the students how to give good feedback.
 I’m very explicit at the beginning of the year about what peer feedback should look like and why it’s important.
 I might suggest finding two things they have done well and two ways they could improve.
 I’ve also found that giving students the same rubric I use to grade their papers helps them direct their feedback and keep it civil and constructive.